ahmetb/cloud-run-faq/README.md

 tips](https://cloud.google.com/run/docs/tips#starting_services_quickly),
 basically:

-- keep your container image size small
+- minimize the number and size of the dependencies that your app loads
 - keep your app’s "time to listen for requests" startup time short
 - prevent your application process from crashing

+(The size of your container image has almost no impact on cold starts).

 ### Do I get "warmup requests" like in App Engine?